The holiday season poses unique needs for military service members and veterans.

 Support veteran-owned businesses

 The holiday season is a great time to support small, veteran-owned businesses.
-Many are still struggling from the COVID-19 pandemic and need our support more than ever to stay in business.
+Many are still struggling from damage done during the COVID-19 pandemic and need our support more than ever to stay in business.

 Donate to a VA facility